techyrajeev/Flight-Search-Engine/README.md

 # Flight Search Engine

 ## Description
-A responsive web test project using react, redux, webpack, express, font-icons.
+A responsive web test project using react, redux,jest, enzyme, webpack, express, scss, font-icons.
 This project does not use libraries such as jquery, bootstrap.

 ### Requirement: